emberjs/rfcs/text/0000-ember-data-deprecate-errors-changing-valid-state.md

-By deprecating these methods entirely, and providing replacement methods that do not affect the state of the `record`, we provide end users a clear path and a clear timeline for resolving the deprecation, and a mechanism through with users can determine if this change in behavior requires any additional changes in their application code.
+By deprecating these methods entirely, and providing replacement methods that do not affect the state of the `record`, we provide end users a clear path and a clear timeline for resolving the deprecation, and a mechanism through which users can determine if this change in behavior requires any additional changes in their application code.

 ## Detailed design